hausdorff/davidbalbert.github.com/_posts/2013-07-26-the-obvious-python-parser.md

  As a result, you can destructure the Python source into trees and subtrees.

 Let's look at the AST for the very short Python program `def cowfun(): return 'cow'` that we saw earlier.
-(We'll use the parser from my [my lexing/parsing suite](https://github.com/hausdorff/pyli).)
+(We'll use the parser from my [my lexing/parsing suite](https://github.com/hausdorff/pyli), whose source I've been showing you this whole time.)

 ```scheme
 > echo "def cowfun(): return 'cow'" | make pyli